2024 United States presidential election: Polling accuracy

 Following polling inaccuracies in connection with the 2020 presidential election, pollsters took steps to avoid similar errors in 2024.
+Pollsters used different approaches and methodologies for the 2024 election than what they had used previously.

+A report from the American Association for Public Opinion Research noted that, overall, polls correctly indicated that "the race between Kamala Harris and Donald Trump was close, in both pivotal swing states and the nation as a whole."
+The report noted that pre-election polls tended to underestimate Republican vote shares, although to a lesser degree than in 2016 and 2020.
+The polls also failed to reliably measure the preferences of Republican voters in GOP-leaning areas, Hispanic voters, and those who had voted in 2024 but not 2020.

-Despite these efforts, national polls underestimated Trump's support once again in 2024.
-In 2016, national polls were fairly accurate; however, Trump overperformed the polls in Michigan, Pennsylvania, and Wisconsin, leading to his Electoral College victory.
+Despite efforts by pollsters to improve survey accuracy, national polls underestimated Trump's support once again in 2024.
+In 2016, national polls were fairly accurate; however, Trump overperformed the polls in the Democratic-leaning Rust Belt states of Michigan, Pennsylvania, and Wisconsin, leading to his Electoral College victory.
 In 2020, polls had overestimated Biden's margin over Trump by approximately 4% in competitive states.
 In 2024, pollsters underestimated Trump's support by smaller margins than they did in 2016 and 2020, and their underestimation of that support was within the realm of a normal polling error.
 Going into the election, most polls showed the race to be neck and neck and within the margin of error.
 In every swing state, Trump outperformed his final polling numbers by approximately 3%, which is in line with a typical margin of error.
 Compared with the 2020 polls, the margin of error in 2024 in swing states was lower and high-quality national polls were more accurate.

 Polling averages vastly underestimated Trump's strength in both safe red and safe blue states.
 Florida and Texas were both projected to go for Trump by about 7%; he won each of them by about 13%.
 Pollster Ann Selzer released a poll in Iowa that had Harris winning the state by 3%, only for Trump to take the state by 13%.
 On the other hand, New Jersey was projected to be a safe state for Harris but most news stations waited until 90% of the vote was in before calling it for her, as she was only leading by 5%.

 Debates

 Biden and Trump agreed to hold debates on CNN on June 27 and ABC News on September 10.
 Biden and Trump debated on June 27, 2024, in Atlanta, Georgia.
-After Biden suspended his re-election campaign on July 21, 2024, Harris became the Democratic nominee and debated Trump on September 10, 2024.
+After Biden suspended his re-election campaign on July 21, 2024, Harris became the Democratic nominee and debated Trump on September 10, 2024, in Philadelphia, Pennsylvania.